hardcamls/zprize/ntt-build-instructions.md

 `./bench_latency_ntt-2_24-normal_layout-8_cores-hw.sh`

 3. You should see an output that looks something like this.
-The script might take awhile to run as it goes through many test cases
+The script might take a while to run as it goes through many test cases:

 ```
 ./bench_latency_ntt-2_24-normal_layout-8_cores-hw.sh